What are the responsibilities and job description for the Registered Peer Recovery Support Specialist position at TANDEM COUNSELING & CONSULTING LLC?

 Program & Client Support

-- Perform shift work during staffing shortages, including case management, and administrative coverage.
+- Perform shift work during staffing shortages, including case management

 - Assist clients in setting and achieving recovery goals.